 Groups are placeholders to which users are added in order to scope the campaigns they should be assigned.

 Groups can be defined manually or by criteria or include all employees, they can also be dynamic or static.

-All employees, manually or criteria-defined groups can be either static or dynamic.
-This article will shed a light on the different types of groups that can be added to your portal.
+All employees, manually or in criteria-defined groups can be either static or dynamic.
+This article will shed light on the different types of groups that can be added to your portal.